abstractfactory/openmetadata/README.md

 The Open Metadata technology is designed to organize, store, discover, access, analyze, share, and preserve diverse, complex data in continuously evolving heterogeneous computing and storage environments.

-Open Metadata is LGPLv3 licensed software built upon the following open-source specifications:
+The implementation you are reading about right now is LGPLv3 licensed software, however Open Metadata itself is language- and implementation-agnostic, built upon the following open-source specifications:

 * [RFC10][]: Main Specification
 * [RFC12][]: Cascading